takkyun/personal-tools/README.md

 ## rm_rsrc

+- language: perl
+- platform: macOS

-Removes resource fork data from a file in OS X.
+Removes resource fork data from a file in macOS.

 > $ rm_rsrc FILE

 Internally it uses `xattr -d` command to remove resource fork.

-* language: perl
-* platform: OS X

 ## sumup

+- language: bash

 Sums up files which have the same prefix.